-- APP\FILE\PATH The path name of the application executable.
+- APP_FILE_PATH The path name of the application executable.
 It can have a maximum length of 255 characters.
-This can be a URL with its own protocol, user name and password, for example http://usr:pwd@server/dir/sip.ld. - CONFIG\FILES A comma-separated list of configuration files.
+This can be a URL with its own protocol, user name and password, for example http://usr:pwd@server/dir/sip.ld. - CONFIG_FILES A comma-separated list of configuration files.
 Each file name has a maximum length of 255 characters and the list of file names has a maximum length of 2047 characters, including commas and white space.
-Each configuration file can be specified as a URL with its own protocol, user name and password, for example ftp://usr:pwd@server/dir/phone2034.cfg. - MISC\FILES A comma-separated list of other required files.
+Each configuration file can be specified as a URL with its own protocol, user name and password, for example ftp://usr:pwd@server/dir/phone2034.cfg.

+- MISC_FILES A comma-separated list of other required files.
 Dictionary resource files listed here will be stored in the phone's flash file system.
-So if the phone reboots at a time when the provisioning server is unavailable, it will still be able to load the preferred language. - LOG\FILE\DIRECTORY An alternative directory to use for log files if required.
+So if the phone reboots at a time when the provisioning server is unavailable, it will still be able to load the preferred language. - LOG_FILE_DIRECTORY An alternative directory to use for log files if required.
 A URL can also be specified.
-This is blank by default. - CONTACTS\DIRECTORY An alternative directory to use for user directory files if required.
+This is blank by default. - CONTACTS_DIRECTORY An alternative directory to use for user directory files if required.
 A URL can also be specified.
-This is blank by default. - OVERRIDES\DIRECTORY An alternative directory to use for configuration overrides files if required.
+This is blank by default. - OVERRIDES_DIRECTORY An alternative directory to use for configuration overrides files if required.
+A URL can also be specified.
+This is blank by default. - LICENSE_DIRECTORY An alternative directory to use for license files if required.
 A URL can also be specified.
 This is blank by default.